Seeking Consensus on Subspaces in Federated Principal Component Analysis: Projection Splitting Model

 \section{Projection Splitting Model}

-We first motivate the proposed projection-splitting model, then derive a low-rank formula for Lagrangian multipliers associated with the projection splitting constraints.
-This low-rank formula is essential to make the ADMM approach practical in its application to the proposed model with large-scale data matrices.
+We first motivate the proposed projection splitting model, then derive a low-rank formula for Lagrangian multipliers associated with the so-called subspace constraints.
+This low-rank formula is essential to make the ADMM-like approach practical in its application to the proposed model with large-scale data matrices.

-\subsection{Pursuit of an optimal subspace, not basis}
+\subsection{Pursuit of an Optimal Subspace, Not Basis}

-Computing a dominant SVD of a matrix $A$ can be formulated as solving the following trace minimization problem with the orthogonality constraint:

-It is worth emphasizing that both the objective function $f$ and the feasible region $\stiefel$ are invariant under the transformation $X \rightarrow XO$ for any orthogonal matrix $O\in\R^{p\times p}$.
+It is worth emphasizing that both the objective function $f$ and the feasible region $\stiefel$ of problem \eqref{eq:opt-trace} are invariant under the transformation $Z \rightarrow ZO$ for any orthogonal matrix $O\in\R^{p\times p}$.
 In essence, we are to pursue an optimal subspace rather than an optimal basis.
-Indeed, as is well-known, a global minimizer of \cref{eq:opt-trace} can be any orthonormal basis matrix for the optimal subspace spanned by the $p$ left singular vectors associated with the largest $p$ singular values of $A$.
-In addition, according to \cite{Liu2013}, the first-order stationarity condition of \cref{eq:opt-trace} can be expressed as:
+Indeed, as is well-known, a global minimizer of \eqref{eq:opt-trace} can be any orthonormal basis matrix for the optimal subspace spanned by the $p$ left singular vectors associated with the largest $p$ singular values of $A$.
+In addition, according to the discussions of \citet{Liu2013}, the first-order stationarity condition of \eqref{eq:opt-trace} can be expressed as follows.

-As is mentioned earlier, we have a division of $A = [A_1, \dotsc, A_d]$ into $d$ column blocks and the $i$-th block $A_i$ is stored at the $i$-th node.
-Therefore, the objective function $f(X)$ can be recast as a finite sum function:
+As is mentioned earlier, we have a division of $A = [A_1\; A_2\; \dotsb\; A_d]$ into $d$ column blocks and the $i$-th block $A_i$ is stored at client $i$.
+Therefore, the objective function $f(Z)$ can be recast as a finite sum function.

-so that the $i$-th component of the objective function $f_i (X)$ can be evaluated only at the $i$-th node since $A_i$ is accessible only at the $i$-th node.
-We assume $p < m_i$, for $\iid$, hereinafter.
-To derive a distributed algorithm, we introduce a set of local variables, $\{X_i\}_{i = 1}^d$, where at the $i$-th node $X_i \in \stiefel$ is a local copy of the global variable $Z \in \stiefel$ (here $Z$ instead of $X$ is used to avoid possible future confusion).
+where the $i$-th component of the objective function $f_i (Z)$ can be evaluated only at client $i$ since $A_i$ is accessible only at client $i$.
+To derive a federated algorithm, we introduce a set of local variables, $\{X_i\}_{i = 1}^d$, where, at client $i$, $X_i \in \stiefel$ is a local copy of the global variable $Z \in \stiefel$ (here $X$ instead of $Z$ is used to avoid possible future confusion).

 At this point, the conventional approach would impose constraints to equalize, one way or another, all the local variables $\{X_i\}_{i = 1}^d$ with the global variable $Z$.
-For instance, one could formulate the following optimization problem with a separable objective function:
+For instance, one could formulate the following optimization problem with a separable objective function.